Diocese of Marbel: History

 Throughout the establishment of new settlements in the expansive region of Marbel, several difficulties emerged, such as the absence of electricity, the outbreak of malaria that occurred before World War II in Asia, and the even greater challenge posed by the widespread conflict of World War II beginning in 1941.
 Following World War II, another parish Church had been erected in Marbel (located in Koronadal City) in 1946 it was named as St. Anthony of Padua Parish (and named again Christ the King Cathedral Parish Church) and the original parish church of the Sts.
 Peter and Paul in Lagao was destroyed and subsequently rebuilt in 1947, and the church was relocated by purchasing an eight-hectare plot of land known as the Hippodrome from Amadeo Matute, which became the third and final location of the first parish church.
 In 1949, another parish Church had been erected in Glan, Sarangani.

-In August 11, 1950 the Cotabato (and including the parts of the Territory under the Marbel) and Sulu was removed and separated from the Diocese of Zamboanga, and was named as Territorial Prelature of Cotabato and Sulu with Fr.
-Gerard Mongeau, OMI as the First Bishop and in October 28, 1953 it was changed as the Territorial Prelature of Cotabato separating the Sulu.
+On August 11, 1950, the Cotabato (and including the parts of the Territory under the Marbel) and Sulu was removed and separated from the Diocese of Zamboanga, and was named as Territorial Prelature of Cotabato and Sulu with Fr.
+Gerard Mongeau, OMI as the First Bishop and on October 28, 1953, it was changed as the Territorial Prelature of Cotabato separating the Sulu.
 Under Bishop Mongeau seven parish Churches had been established of the following; in Banga in 1950, Norala in 1952, Kiamba in 1954, Tupi in 1956, Dadiangas in 1957; Polomolok in 1958 and Milbuk in 1959.

 Similar challenges faced in Zamboanga and Lipa had challenging by Bishop Mongeau which Marbel also had a vast large land to accommodate on continuing the mission to the Catholic faithful and to question whether to divide the territories under the prelature in Cotabato, but to resolve the challenges in 1957, Bishop Mongeau invited the religious congregation of the Passionists (CP).